 Check your current Android project into your GitHub repository.
 It is not important what your project does at this stage, only that your repository contains a valid Android project.
 Caution: Although Git repositories created on BitBucket are private by default, Git repositories created on GitHub are public by default, meaning that anyone and everyone can see and make use of your source code.
-Private repositories can be created on GitHub if you pay for the service or you have a registered student account.
+Private repositories can only be created on GitHub if you pay for the service.
+For this reason we recommend BitBucket to host your Git repository.
+Although GitHub does not generally provide free private repositories it does have a free service which provides private repositories for students.
+To activate this you just have to provide your university email address at https://education.github.com/.